A Guide to Buying Property in Greece

 Prices may of course be much higher or much lower than those specified in the table.

-*These figures are based on a quick property search.
+*These figures are based on a quick search.
 We do not provide accuracy to these estimations

-- Search property for sale and determine the location(s) which you would most like to purchase property in.
+Search property for sale in Greece and determine the location(s) which you would most like to live in.
 Make a list of the properties which you are interested in.

-- Inform and appoint a lawyer that you are considering purchasing property in Greece.
+Inform and appoint a lawyer that you are considering purchasing a residence in Greece.
 Sourcing a lawyer early on will speed up the process later down the line.

-- Inform your lawyer of the property which you aim to make an offer on.
-After your lawyer has performed all necessary due diligence on the property and everything is found to be fit for sale, you can then make an offer on the property.
+Inform your lawyer of the listing which you aim to make an offer on.
+After your lawyer has performed all necessary due diligence and everything is found to be fit for sale, you can then make an offer on the property.

-- Write the preliminary contract.
-A preliminary contract is legally binding and will state points such as what is included in the inventory of the sale of the property, the price and payment method.
+Write the preliminary contract.
+A preliminary contract is legally binding and will state points such as what is included in the inventory of the sale, the price and payment method.
 Your lawyer will assist you through this stage.

-- Instruct a building surveyor to check the structure and condition of the property.
-This is not a compulsory part of buying property in Greece, however is recommended - you may have missed something vital when viewing the property yourself.
+Instruct a building surveyor to check the structure and condition of the building.
+This is not compulsory, however is recommended – you may have missed something vital when viewing the property yourself.

-- Appoint a notary.
-The notary will register the property with the Land Registry and handle Greek tax documents.
+Appoint a notary.
+The notary will register the residence with the Land Registry and handle Greek tax documents.
 You should ensure your lawyer works alongside the notary to ensure that all final details of the contract are correct.

-- Pay relevant taxes.
-You will be required to pay a stamp duty tax of around 3% of the property value.
+Pay relevant taxes.
+You will be required to pay a stamp duty tax of around 3% of the total value.
 If you have purchased a new build, you will be subject to pay 24% of VAT.

-- Move into your new property and enjoy the Greek lifestyle.
+Move into your new dwelling and enjoy the Greek lifestyle.

-- If the seller cannot show you inside the property, it is likely a scam.
+- If the seller cannot show you inside the building, it is likely a scam.

 - If the seller declines to provide legitimate I.D, it is likely a scam.

-- Ensure the seller is the legal owner of the property and that the rights to the property stated in the contract are 100% correct.
+Ensure the seller is the legal owner and that the rights stated in the contract are 100% correct.

-- Never send a deposit before meeting the seller, even if you are pressured into believing the property may be purchased before you view it - someone rushing the sale to be sent a deposit may be a scammer.
+Never send a deposit before meeting the seller, even if you are pressured into believing that someone else may purchase before you view it – someone rushing the sale to be sent a deposit may be a scammer.

-- Further to above, wiring money overseas to purchase Greek property is illegal.
+Further to above, wiring money overseas to purchase Greek real estate is illegal.
 You must have your own personal tax number and the funds must be held in a Greek bank account prior to payment.

-- Never complete on the property if you, your lawyer or agent don't have a working set of keys to the property.
+Never complete on a property if you, your lawyer or agent don’t have a working set of keys.

-Purchasing a property and retiring in Greece is a dream for many, however with the current low property prices in the country, it is an ideal time to buy or invest in Greek real estate and make your dream come true.
+Purchasing a residence and retiring in Greece is a dream for many, however with the current low prices in the country, it is an ideal time to buy or invest in Greek real estate and make your dream come true.

-The market is slowly recovering from the 2008 market crash, so properties will only be increasing in price - make the jump and start your property search in Greece today.
+The market is slowly recovering from the 2008 market crash, so properties will only be increasing in price – make the jump and start your property search today.

-We hope this article has provided some valuable information regarding the process of purchasing a property in Greece.
+We hope this article has provided some valuable information.

 As long as you follow all of the legal requirements and have a lawyer experienced in overseas property purchases, the process should be a breeze.